What are the benefits of handmade soaps?

-We use 10 kinds of organic/natural oils for our ingredients such as Organic refined coconut oil, organic extra virgin olive oil, organic palm oil, sweet almond oil, avocado oil, organic refined Shea butter, canola Oil, rice bran oil, Safflower Oil, and caster oil.
-We design our recipe based on different properties of each oil and we share our recipe with you on each of their pages.
-We add soy bean milk so as to increase the moisturizing ability of our soap.
-The colorants we use includes botanical and mica colors.
-We may add loopha, oatmeal or even flower petals to increase exfoliating.
+We use 10 kinds of organic/natural oils for our ingredients such as organic refined coconut oil, organic extra virgin olive oil, organic palm oil, sweet almond oil, avocado oil, organic refined Shea butter, canola oil, rice bran oil, safflower oil, and castor oil.
+We design our recipes based on different properties of each oil and we share our ingredient list with you on each bar of soap.
+We add soy bean milk so as to increase the moisturizing properties of our soap.
+The colorants we use include botanical and mica colors.
+We may add loofah, oatmeal or even flower petals to provide exfoliation.
 We use both essential oils and fragrance oils.
-The amount we add is 2% of the whole ingredient.
-Study shows that beautiful scent can bring you a delightful mood.
-If you want only essential oil soaps, please check out our specialty soap sections.
+Studies show that scents can enhance relaxation and mood.
+If you want only essential oil soaps, please check out our specialty soap section

 What are the different ways to make soap?